-STANFORD GRADUATE SCHOOL OF BUSINESS—Every spring, a company's shareholder prospectus uncovers the glut of salary and stock options enjoyed by top corporate officers.
+Every spring, a company’s shareholder prospectus uncovers the glut of salary and stock options enjoyed by top corporate officers.
 There has been suspicion, though little hard evidence, that managers may actively try to boost the value of their options before the yare awarded.
-But recent research by GSB faculty member Ron Kasznik reveals that some top executives do indeed manage the timing of key company announcements, such as earnings projections, to increase the worth of their awards.
+But recent research by Stanford GSB faculty member Ron Kasznik reveals that some top executives do indeed manage the timing of key company announcements, such as earnings projections, to increase the worth of their awards.

 Working with David Aboody, assistant professor of accounting at UCLA’s Anderson Graduate School of Management, Kasznik has examined how compensation incentives affect executives’ decisions to disclose information.
 Using data from 572 firms that awarded options on almost the same dates year rafter year, the researchers looked at the compensation for each firm’s chief executive officer over a five-year period ending in 1996.
 In their examination of 2,039 scheduled CEO stock option awards, they discovered that the pattern of stock price movements, analyst forecast revisions, and management earnings forecasts around the time of the awards is significantly different from the pattern observed for these firms at other times.
 “This may be the first time a link has been shown between CEOs’ and other top managers’ compensation and the decision to voluntarily disclose information,” Salsas, who is an assistant professor of accounting.